sirjust/fsa-hub/react-web/README.md

 # fsa-hub
 The Hub for Full-Stack Apprentices worldwide to connect with each other, mentors & collaborate on projects together.

+## Onboarding
+* Please use yarn for installing dependencies

 # Major Product Backlog Items

 - Account Registration & Login